 COMPETITOR SUITS

 Curtin Maritime Corp. v.
 Santa Catalina Island Co.
 In this case, Mr. Markham was the lead attorney for a maritime shipper in a successful antitrust appeal against a rival shipper and the owner of the only commercial port that serves Santa Catalina Island (Curtin Maritime Corp. v.
 Santa Catalina Island Co., 9th Cir., 2018, Appeal No. 18-55338).
-By this appeal, the U.S. Court of Appeals for the Ninth Circuit reinstated one of the regional shipper’s antitrust claims and remanded the case to federal district court in Los Angeles.
+By this appeal, the U.S. Court of Appeals for the Ninth Circuit reinstated his client’s principal antitrust claim and remanded the case to federal district court in Los Angeles.
 The case was subsequently settled on confidential terms.

 Orchard Supply Hardware LLC v.
 Home Depot USA, Inc. In this case, Mr. Markham was the lead attorney for a publicly-traded retailer of hardware supplies, which asserted antitrust claims and false advertising claims against the dominant national retailer and two of its suppliers.
 The case led to two published decisions by a federal district court in San Francisco.
 By these decisions, the smaller retailer’s claims largely survived the dominant retailer’s protracted challenge to their legal sufficiency.
 The case was thereafter settled by a confidential agreement.
 (Orchard Supply Hardware LLC v.
 Home Depot USA, Inc., N.D.
 Cal., 2012.
 Case No. 12-cv-6361).